St John's, Worcester: Transport

-Foot
+Walking/Cycling

-Routes towards the city are plentiful with walks through Cripplegate Park previously via the subway, which has been closed for some years for security reasons, or past the Worcestershire County cricket ground and over the Worcester Bridge across the River Severn.
-Attractive views of Worcester Cathederal are obtained from the Worcester Bridge.
-Alternate routes include the Sabrina Bridge, which has undergone renovation during 2020, near to the Worcester Arena.
+Routes towards the city are commonly found with walks through Cripplegate Park previously via the subway, which has been closed for some years for security reasons, or past the Worcestershire County cricket ground and over the Worcester Bridge across the River Severn.
+Attractive views of Worcester Cathedral are obtained from the Worcester Bridge.
+Alternate routes include the Sabrina Bridge, which has undergone renovation during 2020, near the Worcester Arena.

 Buses

 There are many bus stops in St. John's and 3 public buses travel through the area.
 The No. 44 bus is operated by First Midlands and takes passengers from Crowngate Bus Station in Worcester to Malvern, Worcestershire.
 The 31, 31b and the 31c travel from the University of Worcester, to the city centre.

 Railway Station

-St. John's was formerly served by its own railway station, situated on the Malvern and Hereford line.
-It also served trains on the now defunct branch line to Bromyard.
+St. John's was formerly served by its railway station, situated on the Malvern and Hereford line.
+It also served trains on the now-defunct branch line to Bromyard.
 The station was called Henwick Railway Station, and was located on Henwick Road very near to St. Clement's church.
 It seems unlikely ever to reopen, as a nursing home was constructed on the former site at the beginning of the 21st century.
 The station was closed on 3 April 1965; the Signal Box and Level Crossing remain.